 The air hose carries air from the compressor to the tire.
-It’s important to get a long enough air hose that you can reach all of the tires on your car when your air compressor is connected to the battery or cigarette outlet.
+For portable air compressors, it’s important to get a long enough air hose that you can reach all of the tires on your car when your air compressor is connected to the battery or cigarette outlet.

 The tire chuck is the part of the compressor that connects to the valve stem of your tires.
 For compressors used in off-roading, it’s recommended that the chuck have a built-in deflator and inline pressure gauge.

 The power cord or wiring (in the case of an onboard model) connects the compressor to a power source, whether it’s directly the vehicle’s battery or through a cigarette outlet.

 Compressors used for off-roading are typically rated according to the following parameters:

-Tire size: Some manufactures do the math for you and tell you what model compressor is good for a given tire size.
+Tire size: Some manufacturers do the math for you and tell you what model compressor is good for a given tire size.
 Typically, this comes down to the compressor’s airflow capacity (measured as CFM), which is explained below.

 Pounds per square inch (PSI): The force of air that the compressor can deliver.
 PSI is particularly important for running air tools, but most off-road air compressors deliver plenty of pressure to inflate truck tires, so PSI isn’t much of a consideration.